 Recently, Rich and I tried a new Mexican Bistro called Añejo.
 Located on Main Street in Falmouth, Añejo opened it doors in August of 2010 and very quickly became a fixture on the local restaurant scene.
 We were introduced to it by Rich’s son, Ethan, and our daughter-in-law, Melissa.
 Passionate about good Mexican food, they raved about the inventive stylings of this new bistro, its fresh take on Mexican cuisine, and the vast menu of refreshing cocktails.
-So in our quest to find the best and most unique restaurants for guests of our Inn to try, we set out to meet friends for a new dining adventure.
+So in our quest to find the best and most unique restaurants for our guests to try, we set out to meet friends for a new dining adventure.

 The dining room itself is small and intimately lit.
 A charming bar buffets the dining area, and is set against an exposed brick wall that is adorned with the works of a local artist.
 We were greeted by a friendly waitress and shown to one of the hightop tables at the front of the bistro that line the wall of glass overlooking Main Street.
 The extensive menu offers an array of starters, soups, salads, and appetizers, along with house specials and sides, and, my favorite, an ample selection of Mexican street food.